 I live in an area that Cox Communications is the only cable company.
 There’s no Verizon FIOS or competing service.
 There’s is always the Dish and DirecTV options.
 The Internet speeds promised by those solutions seem to top out at 15MB/s where Cox has 50MB/s and 100MB/s service.
 The service isn’t good enough to even be called “broadband” by the FCC’s new requirements.

-If that's confusing, it's because after talking with the representative for 45 minutes to try to lower my cable bill, I was confused.
+If that’s confusing, it’s because after talking with the representative for 45 minutes to try to lower my cable bill.

-When I signed on with Cox two years ago after a move, it was explained that I'd actually save money by taking their telephone service.
-The price of the bundle deal with the telephone was cheaper than to buy their two most popular products, television and internet, together.
+When I signed on with Cox two years ago after a move, it was explained to me that I’d actually save money by taking their telephone service.
+The price of the bundle deal with the telephone was cheaper to buy than their two most popular products, television and internet, together.

 The telephone component has sat in the box in my basement for two years.
 I have Ooma’s “free” service (just pay about $3 in taxes) which I love.